St0wy/old-blog/src/content/blog/opengl-scene.md

 ### Textures

 Textures where way easier to handle than 3D models.
-All you have to do is give a path to [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h), get the char pointer, give it to OpenGL and tada!
+All you have to do is give a path to [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h), get the `char*`, give it to OpenGL and tada!

 However, this was, unfortunately, the slowest part of the asset loading code.
 I would often spend 20ms on Assimp's code and my code reading Assimps data and then 2200ms on texture loading.